dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

         *scroll-shaft*.
 You should be aware of this difference if you are using those guidelines as a reference.

-   See also
+   :seealso:

      - :gf:`gadget-slug-size-setter`
      - :gf:`gadget-value-range`

 .. generic-function:: gadget-slug-size-setter